-While our press focuses on ecocritical works, we encourage a wide interpretation of this term.
+While our journal focuses on ecopoetics, we encourage a wide interpretation of this term.
 We see ecopoetics as anything examining, explicitly or not, the various aspects of Earth’s systems and inhabitants.
 What role do we and other living beings play?
 What role do non-living, intangible, or ephemeral forces play?
-These are only a few of the potential questions we welcome everyone to investigate in the works submitted to our press.
+What is the legacy and interplay of the forces of life, matter, energy, history, and power?
+What does ecopoetics mean in the lens of:

 We encourage experimentation with language and form and believe artists should take risks with their creative and critical works, but please exhibit care and intention with your choices.
 We will refuse submissions that harm and exploit marginalized voices and communities.

-We do not charge submission fees.
+We do not charge any fees.

 Please do send pet pictures, particularly snails, for our enjoyment.